 The information collection requirements contained in this form were submitted to the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).
-The public reporting burden is estimated at 15 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+The public reporting burden is estimated at 15 minutes per response, including the time for reviewing instructions, searching costing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Section 644 of the Housing and Community Development Act of 1992 (42 U.S.C.
-13604) imposed on HUD the obligation to require housing providers participating in HUD's assisted housing provide any individual or family applying for occupancy in HUD-assisted housing twith the option to include in the application for occupancy the name, address, telephone number, and other relevant information of a family member, friend, or person associated with a social, health, advocacy, or similar organization.
-The objective of providing such information is to facilitate contact by the housing provider with the person or organization identified by the tenant to assist in providing any delivery of services or special care to the tenant and assist with resolving any tenancy issues arising during the tenancy of such tenant.
-This supplemental application in information is to be maintained by the housing provider and maintained as confidential information.
-Providing the information is basic to the operations of the HUD Assisted-Housing Program and is voluntary.
-It supports statutory requirements and program and management controls that prevent flaud, waste and minimarmanagement.
+1304) imposed on HIID the obligation to require bousing providers participating in HIID assisted bousing programs to provide any individual of artishy applying of occupancy in HIID heastested bousing the the option to include on the capitation for eccupancy that the option in the public on the option of the option of the public of the public of the control of the providers participating in HIID assisted bousing the transport of such tenars.
+This supplemental application information is to be maintained as confidential information.
+Providing the relative to the operations of the HIID Assisted-Housing Program and is voluntary.
+It supports statutory requirements and program and management controls that prevent fraud, weatst and internationagement.
 In accordance with the Paperwork Reduction Act, an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless the collection displays a currently valid OMB control number.

-Privacy Statement: Public Law 102-550, authorizes the Department of Housing and Urban Development (HUD) to collect all the information (except the Social Security Number (SSN)) which will be used by HUD to protect disbursement data from fraudulent actions.
+Privacy Statement: Public Law 102-550, authorizes the Department of Housing and Urban Development (HUD) to collect all the information (except the Social Security Number (SSNj) which will be used by HUD to protect disbursement data from fraudulent actions.

-Form HUB- 92006 (05/09)
+Form HUD- 92006 (05/09)